OverQ: Opportunistic Outlier Quantization for Neural Network Accelerators: Related Work

-Software techniques have difficulties reaching precisions below 8-bit without accuracy degradation.
+Software techniques have difficulties reaching simultaneous weight and activation quantization below 8-bit without significant accuracy degradation.
 Specialized hardware can help overcome this barrier.
-Park \etal~\cite{park2018value,park2018outlier} proposed OLAccel, an outlier-aware DNN accelerator which uses a dense 4/8-bit PE for most activations and a sparse 8/16-bit PE for outliers.
-Increasing the bitwidth for outliers affords greater dynamic range.
-Figure~\ref{fig:overq-flow} shows how OLAccel separates an input vector into a dense vector and sparse outliers for separate processing.
-Each outlier is accompanied by indices (width, height, channels) to track its location in the original vector.
-On AlexNet, OLAccel with 4-bit quantization achieves accuracy within $1\%$ of the float baseline when the outlier PE handles $1\%$ of all values.

-The outlier PE in OLAccel incurs non-trivial hardware overhead.
-Although Park \etal ~did not specify the exact area of the outlier PE in their area comparison, we can observe that: (1) the outlier PE requires additional MAC units since it operates at a different bitwidth; (2) the sparse representation incurs storage overhead.
-For each 8/16-bit outlier, 32 additional bits are used for indices (see Figure~\ref{fig:overq-flow}).
-OverQ seeks to handle outliers in a higher precision but in a more area-efficient manner.
+Park \etal~\cite{park2018value,park2018outlier} proposed OLAccel, an outlier-aware DNN accelerator, which uses a dense PE for most activations and a sparse PE for outliers (Figure~\ref{fig:olaccel}).
+Increasing the bitwidth for outliers affords greater dynamic range yet incurs non-trivial hardware overhead.
+Although Park \etal ~did not specify the exact area of the outlier PE, we can observe that: (1) the outlier PE requires additional MAC units since it operates at a different bitwidth; (2) the sparse representation incurs storage overhead.
+For each outlier, 32 additional bits are used for indices.
+In contrast, OverQ seeks to handle outliers in a higher precision but in a more area-efficient manner.